afnanahmadtariq/LeetCode/README.md

-# LeetCode-Python
+# LeetCode
-LeetCode Practice in Python
+LeetCode Practice for all Languages. 😉